-- Modulation Control Board (MCB)

-- Power Distribution Board (PDB)

-- User Interface Module (UIM)
+- · Modulation Control Board (MCB), see Figure 2. - · Power Distribution Board (PDB), see Figure 2. - User Interface Module (UIM), see Figure 4.

 The MCB contains circuitry for both master control and flame control.
 Dip switches on the MCB are used to configure the system.
 The User Interface Module (UIM) communicates with the user through a set of touch pads and a 4-line, 20-character LCD display.
 The PDB provides connection points for input power, the water pump, and the transformer.
 It also distributes power to the system and contains the system fuses.